Monday, December 24, 2012

 VERDICT?

-(For Nikon!)
+We recommend as a first DSLR kit:- (For Nikon!)
 A Nikon D5100 + 50mm f/1.8G for the person who likes to shoot portraits, flowers, and "blurry backgrounds."
 35mm f/1.8G (~$200) for the person who wants a wider angle.

-(For Canon!)
+- (For Canon!)
 A Canon T3i or T4i + 50mm 1.8 for the same reasons stated above.
 Or buy it with a 35mm f/2.0 (~$300) for a more normal field of view.

 - A Nikon D3000 bundle for the person who's looking to buy the cheapest package for the holiday, as a family camera to take on vacations.
 Bright, sunny vacations.